totalite/.github/profile/README.md

 # Totalite
 This is the github organisation of the totalite team.
 All of the code that goes in to making the totalite solution work, from sensor formware to client dashboards, is hosted in a repository here.
-The rest of this readme will contain our way of working with (git)hub.
+The rest of this readme will contain our way of working with git(hub).
 If you are not a contributor this will probably not be of interest to you.

 ## Repositories
 All repositories should be named in this format: `totalite.max_three_words`.
 For example the repository that contains the code that can talk to our sensor hardware is named `totalite.iot.sensor_interface_library`.